-[The Lord is longsuffering]

-8 But dear ones, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.
-7 9 The Lord is not delaying the promise, as some consider delay, but rather is patient toward us, not wishing anyone to perish but all to come into repentance.
-8
+[The Lord is longsuffering] 8 But dear ones, do not forget this one thing, that with the Lord one day is as a thousand years, and a thousand years as one day.1 9 The Lord is not delaying the promise, as some consider delay, but rather is patient toward us, not wishing anyone to perish but all to come into repentance.2 cannot be destroyed until human history has run its course.
+1 Although I myself have been partial to the idea that this information constitutes a precise formula, it is doubtless more prudent to take this as a general statement, showing that an eternal Being does not regard time the way we do.
+2 If everything were 'cut and dried', there would be no point in waiting.